 - Tropic Thunder had as one of the last names of the end cast credits "introducing Brandon Soo Hoo" (as the leader of the Flaming Dragons), "with Matthew McConaughey and Tom Cruise as Les Grossman".

 - Like the Se7en example below, the latter credit was done because Grossman's identity was meant to be an audience surprise.
 They even tried to hide his involvement during filming, but some pictures of Cruise in a fatsuit were leaked and the press had a feeding frenzy.

 - Zulu's opening credits memorably feature "...and introducing Michael Caine".

-- The 1965 version of The Flight Of The Phoenix 1965 includes several levels of this.
+- The Flight Of The Phoenix 1965 includes several levels of this.
 The opening credits begin as follows: "An Associates and Aldrich Company Production starring / James Stewart / Richard Attenborough / Peter Finch / Hardy Kruger / Ernest Borgnine as Trucker Cobb / in The Flight of the Phoenix".
 But Borgnine's credit is just the beginning - they continue with "Co-starring Ian Bannen / Ronald Fraser / Christian Marquand / Dan Duryea as Standish".
 And they're still not done, moving on to "Also starring George Kennedy / Gabriele Tinti / Alex Montoya".
 And that's still not the end, as they continue with "Featuring Peter Bravos / William Aldrich / and Barrie Chase as Farida".
 Worth noting, perhaps, that Bravos and Aldrich die in the crash immediately after the opening credits, and Chase only appears in a flashback/hallucination.